 William Phipps: Though this method can provide insight into flight testing of flow cytometry and related technology, it can also be applied, in parts, to other systems, particularly any in vitro diagnostics with multiple components or tricky procedures.

 Eugene Chan: We decided to present this method when looking back on some of the hurdles we faced as newcomers to parabolic flight testing.
-Despite a long, varied history of parabolic flight testing in the US and other countries, we found little guidance from demonstrations before us with regard to how to best organize our preparation efforts and perform multiple in-flight demonstrations.
+Despite a long, varied history of parabolic flight testing in the US and other countries, we found little guidance from demonstrations before us with regard to how to best organize our preparation efforts and perform multiple in-flight demonstrations. {Change: Eugene’s interview should go first – KJ filmed 1.1 as Eugene and 1.2 as William}

 Protocol (read by voice talent at JoVE):